Super Mario 64

 is a 1996 platform game developed and published by Nintendo for the Nintendo 64.
-It is the first Super Mario game to feature 3D gameplay, combining traditional Super Mario gameplay, visual style, and characters in a large open world.
-In the game, Bowser invades Princess Peach's castle, kidnaps her and hides the castle's sources of protection, the Power Stars, in many different worlds inside magical paintings.
-As Mario, the player traverses levels and collects Power Stars to unlock areas of Princess Peach's castle, in order to reach Bowser and rescue Princess Peach.
+It is the first Super Mario game to feature 3D graphics, combining traditional Super Mario gameplay, visual style, and characters in a large open world.
+In the game, Bowser invades Princess Peach's castle, kidnaps her, and hides the castle's Power Stars in different worlds inside magical paintings.
+As Mario, the player traverses levels and collects Power Stars to unlock areas of the castle, reach Bowser and rescue Peach.

 Director Shigeru Miyamoto conceived a 3D Super Mario game during the production of Star Fox (1993).
-Development lasted nearly three years: about one year on design and twenty months on production, starting with designing the virtual camera system.
-The team continued with illustrating the 3D character models—at the time a relatively unattempted task—and refining sprite movements.
-The sound effects were recorded by Yoji Inagaki and the score was composed by Koji Kondo.
+The team spent about one year on design and twenty months on production, starting with the virtual camera system.
+The team continued with illustrating the 3D character models and refining sprite movements.
+Yoji Inagaki recorded the sound effects, and the score was composed by Koji Kondo.

-Super Mario 64 was highly anticipated by video game journalists and audiences, boosted by advertising campaigns and showings at the 1996 E3 trade show.
-It was eventually released in Japan and North America in 1996 and PAL regions in 1997.
-The game received critical acclaim, with reviewers praising its ambition, visuals, level design, and gameplay, though some criticized its virtual camera system.
+Super Mario 64 was highly anticipated, boosted by advertising campaigns and showings at the 1996 E3 trade show.
+It was released in Japan and North America in 1996 and PAL regions in 1997 to acclaim, with reviewers praising its ambition, visuals, level design, and gameplay; however, some criticized its camera system.
 It is the best-selling Nintendo 64 game, with nearly twelve million copies sold by 2015.

-Retrospectively, Super Mario 64 has been considered one of the greatest video games of all time.
-Numerous developers have cited it as an influence on 3D platform games, with its dynamic camera system and 360-degree analog control establishing a new archetype for the genre, much as Super Mario Bros. did for side-scrolling platform games.
-It was remade as Super Mario 64 DS for the Nintendo DS in 2004, and has been ported to other Nintendo consoles since.
-The game has attracted a cult following, spawning many fangames and mods, a large speedrunning presence, and enduring rumors surrounding game features.
+Super Mario 64 is considered as one of the greatest and most influential video games of all time.
+Numerous developers have cited it as an influence on 3D platform games, with its camera system and 360-degree analog control establishing a new archetype, much as Super Mario Bros. did for side-scrolling platform games.
+Its influence can be seen in 3D platformers such as Spyro the Dragon, Banjo-Kazooie, and Psychonauts.
+It was remade as Super Mario 64 DS for the Nintendo DS in 2004, and has been ported to other Nintendo consoles.
+The game has produced many fangames and mods, a large speedrunning community, and enduring rumors about its features and development.

 Gameplay

 Controls

 From left to right clockwise, the interface shows the number of extra lives, health points remaining, coins obtained, Power Stars collected throughout the game, and the camera configuration.
 The three screenshots show the camera automatically rotating to show the path.

-Super Mario 64 is a 3D platformer in which the player controls the titular character Mario through various courses.
+Super Mario 64 has been described as a 3D platformer and action-adventure game in which the player controls the titular character Mario through various courses.
 Mario's abilities are far more diverse than in previous games.
 He can walk, run, jump, crouch, crawl, climb, swim, kick, grab objects, and punch using the game controller's analog stick and buttons.
 He can execute special jumps by combining a regular jump with other actions, including the double and triple jumps, long jump, backflip, and wall jump.
 The player can adjust the camera—operated by a Lakitu broadcasting Mario—and toggle between first-person and third-person view.